-01382 200 454 Phone number:
+Phone number: 01315 579300

-a.sykes@shepherd.co.uk Email address:

-Related party disclosure: No related party
+Email address: ryan.stewart@hardies.co.uk Related party disclosure: No related party found at www.scotland.gov.uk.

-If you have any concerns regarding the content of this report or the service provided by your assessor you should in the first instance raise these matters with your assessor and with the Approved Organisation to which they belong.
-All Approved Organisations are required to publish their complaints and disciplinary procedures and details can be found online at the web address given above.

-Use of this energy performance information

-This Certificate and Recommendations Report will be available to view online by any party with access to the report reference number (RRN) and to organisations delivering energy efficiency and carbon reduction initiatives on behalf of the Scottish and UK Governments.
-If you are the current owner or occupier of this building and do not wish this data to be used by these organisations to contact you in relation to such initiatives, please opt out by visiting www.scottishepcregister.org.uk and your data will be restricted accordingly.
-Further information on this and on Energy Performance Certificates in general can be found at www.scotland.gov.uk/epc.
+This Certificate and report will be available to view online by any party with access to the report reference number and to organisations delivering energy efficiency and carbon reduction initiatives on behalf of the Scottish and UK

+Governments.
+If you are the current owner or occupier of this building and do not wish this data to be shared with third parties for purposes other than the sale or rental of the property, please notify the assessor listed above and your data will be restricted accordingly.
+Further information on this and on Energy Performance Certificates in general can be